dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-otp-input-in-react-and-typescript-with-tests-part-1.md

 }
 ```

 Now save the changes and try typing digits and then delete them.
-It will delete the digit in the input box you're currently focused in.
+It will delete the digit in the input box you're currently focused on.
 To improve the experience when you try to delete when there's already no digit in the input box, it should focus on the previous input box [`previousElementSibling`](https://developer.mozilla.org/en-US/docs/Web/API/Element/previousElementSibling) and delete the digit in it.
 Do note that the change event will not be triggered if we try to press backspace where the input box is already empty.
 We will have to rely on the [keydown event](https://developer.mozilla.org/en-US/docs/Web/API/Document/keydown_event) instead.
 Here's the code to handle that in `src/components/OtpInput.tsx`:

 ```tsx
 ...